richardgu26/ABCDGSE/README.md

 http://pareto.uab.es/mcreel/Econometrics/Econometrics.zip

-To replicate the results, execute MasterScript from the bash prompt.
+To replicate the results, execute "sh MasterScript" from the bash prompt.

 For questions, write to michael.creel@uab.es